tgrosinger/aenea-grammars/README.md

 Here are some tasks or know issues that need to be worked on:

 * Add support for javascript language
-* Improve support for Go language
-* Improve support for i3 window manager
+* Improve editing.
+Currently creating new code is significantly easier than refactoring old code.
+This means better support for selecting, copying, and editing words and lines.

 # Grammar Configuration